Proposal: Capability-Native System Monitoring

 Ring as Black Box

-The first concrete monitoring milestone should be the existing WORKPLAN.md
+The first concrete monitoring milestone is the completed docs/tasks/README.md

-- define a bounded capture format for SQE/CQE and endpoint transition records;
+- define a bounded capture format for SQE/CQE records;

-- export capture through a debug capability or QEMU-only debug path;
+- export capture through a QEMU-only debug path;

 - build a host-side viewer that decodes records and capnp payloads when payload capture is authorized;